Muon-3D/Muon3D_Fluidd/src/aux_api/docs/DefaultApi.md

 # **wifiScanWifiScanGet**
 > Array<DeviceWifi> wifiScanWifiScanGet()

 Scan for available Wi-Fi networks.
-Set ?rescan=true to force a fresh scan.
+Only performs a fresh scan if `rescan` is True and it hasn\'t rescanned in the last SCAN_TTL seconds.

 ### Example